 The Key Results are a way of making that goal tangible - they are the measurable outcomes that tell you if you're making progress towards your goal.

-Objectives are written to be achieved within a specific timeframe or period specified by your organisation.
+Objectives are written to be achieved within a specific timeframe or period specified by your organization.

-This is likely to be quarterly for individual and team objectives, and yearly for organisation objectives.
+This is likely to be quarterly for individual and team objectives, and yearly for organization objectives.

 Objectives are: